1egoman/slick/docs/Scripting.md

 On startup, `Hello world` is logged to the status bar.

 ## Interactively
-Especially when testing something, it can be helpful to interatively load in a script.
+Especially when testing something, it can be helpful to iteratively load in a script.
 The `Require` command does this from within the editor.
 Just run `/require bar.lua` to load in and execute a script.